minima-global/storefront/README.md

 }
 ```

-Furthermore, a configuration file can point at multiple stores; that shown below is a live example that you could copy and past into a file on your local machine and upload to your Storefront via the Settings link in the application's footer (if you did that, your Storefront homepage should display MiniDapps for three stores):
+Furthermore, a configuration file can point at multiple stores; that shown below is a live example that you could _copy and paste_ into a file on your local machine and upload to your Storefront via the Settings link in the application's footer:

 ```
 {